Trial in Oklahoma’s lawsuit against opioid makers underway

-NORMAN, Okla. — The nation’s first state trial against drugmakers blamed for contributing to the opioid crisis is underway in Oklahoma.
+NORMAN, Okla. — The nation’s first state trial against drugmakers blamed for contributing to the opioid crisis started Tuesday in Oklahoma in a case that could shape negotiations to resolve the roughly 1,500 other opioid lawsuits consolidated before a federal judge.

-Opening arguments started Tuesday with Oklahoma Attorney General Mike Hunter saying powerful painkillers led to the “worst manmade public health crisis” in U.S. history.
+Oklahoma Attorney General Mike Hunter started opening arguments by saying powerful painkillers have led to the “worst manmade public health crisis” in U.S. history.
+The state alleges drugmakers extensively marketed highly addictive opioids for years in a way that overstated their effectiveness and underplayed the risk of addiction.

+“This crisis is devastating Oklahoma,” Hunter said, adding that opioid overdoses killed 4,653 people in the state from 2007 to 2017.

+Drugmakers deny Oklahoma’s claims.
+The companies maintain that they are part of a lawful and heavily regulated industry that is subject to strict federal oversight, and that doctors are the ones who prescribe the drugs.
+Much of the opioid crisis, they argue, is the result of illegal activity, such as drugs being stolen or obtained fraudulently.

-Lawyers for consumer products giant Johnson & Johnson and several subsidiaries are expected to start making their case later Tuesday.
-Two other pharmaceutical companies have settled with Oklahoma.
+Lawyers for consumer products giant Johnson & Johnson and several subsidiaries were expected to start making their case later Tuesday.
+Two other companies, OxyContin-maker Purdue Pharma and Teva Pharmaceuticals, have already settled with Oklahoma.

 The trial could bring to light documents and testimony that show what the companies knew, when they knew it and how they responded.

-The outcome could also shape negotiations on how to resolve the roughly 1,500 opioid lawsuits filed by state, local and tribal governments.
-Those have been consolidated before a federal judge in Ohio.
+A federal judge in Ohio is overseeing the 1,500 consolidated opioid lawsuits filed by state, local and tribal governments.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.